2021 Victorian Liberal Party leadership spills

-The 2021 Liberal Party of Australia (Victorian Division) leadership spills were two spill motions on 16 March and 7 September 2021 against the leader of the Victorian branch of the Liberal Party and Leader of the Opposition Michael O'Brien, who had held these roles since December 2018.
+The 2021 Victorian Liberal Party leadership spills were two spill motions on 16 March and 7 September 2021 against the leader of the Victorian Liberal Party and Leader of the Opposition Michael O'Brien, who had held these roles since December 2018.
 The September spill motion was successful and resulted in a ballot to elect the new party leader and deputy party leader on the same day.
 Former leader, Matthew Guy, was elected unopposed as the party leader and Leader of the Opposition.
 Caulfield MP David Southwick defeated Louise Staley in the Deputy Leadership contest and was elected Deputy Leader, replacing Cindy McLeish who had been elected alongside O'Brien in 2018.

 First spill motion: 16 March

 Following "months" of speculation surrounding the leadership of the Party, a spill motion was brought on at a party-room meeting on 16 March by long-time Liberal member of the Legislative Council Bruce Atkinson.
 It was believed that little-known Gembrook MP, and Shadow Spokesperson for roads, youth justice and crime prevention, Brad Battin, was pushing for a spill motion, with his intention to contest for the leadership.
 However, as Battin likely didn't have the votes to secure the motion, nor his success to the leadership, he backed out of the proposal.

 The vote was ultimately a failure, with O'Brien winning the ballot 22–9.
-Following the vote, Battin stood down his roles in the shadow cabinet; while Battin allies, and frontbench MPs, Nick Wakeling and Ryan Smith quit their roles.
+Following the vote, Battin stood down from his roles in the shadow cabinet; while Battin allies, and frontbench MPs, Nick Wakeling and Ryan Smith quit their roles.